Firewood Victoria BC – Hints and Tips

 - Local “Owner Operator” Family Business Serving Greater Victoria BC

-- Master Tradesman – Interprovincial RedSeal Journeyman Brick Mason since 1973, Journeyman Carpenter since 1988, Journeyman Concrete Technician
+- Trained by the late Dean Brandhagen, Master Tradesman ( Interprovincial RedSeal Journeyman Brick Mason since 1973, Journeyman Carpenter since 1988, Journeyman Concrete Technician)

 - WETT Certified Wood Heat Professional System Advisor, Inspector, Installer and Chimney Sweep